cdr6934/cdr6934/README.md

 # About Me
-A data scientist / software engineer who enjoys woring with data.
+A data scientist / software engineer who enjoys working with data and solving problems.

 ### 🔭 I’m currently working on ...
+* Working to update my [blogging site](www.cbayes.com) with new look and content

 ### 🌱 I’m currently learning ...
-Taking Python to the next level
+* Taking Bayesian Statistics and learning to use it in R
+* Writing scripts to purge, sort, and categorize images

 ### 👯 I’m looking to collaborate on ...
-Love to work with other abstrat artists
+* Love to work with other generative/coding artists

 ### 📫 How to reach me: ...
 chris@cbayes.com

 ### ⚡ Fun fact: ...
-Did you know...
+* Published in peer [reviewed journal](https://pubmed.ncbi.nlm.nih.gov/27643886/) about molecular function of Vesicular Stomatitis Virus